-- The appointment of a proxy may be made in a hard copy form and must be deposited with the Share Registrar of the Company at Lot 9-7, Menara Sentral Vista, No 150 Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
-Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Company's Share Registrar at Lot 9-7, Menara Sentral Vista, No 150 Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpur not less than forty-eight (48) hours before the time appointment for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
-A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is (i) executed.
+Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Company's Share Registrar at Lot 9-7, Menara Sentral Vista, No 150 Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.

+Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Company's Share Registrar at Lot 9-7, Menara Sentral Vista, No 150 Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpur not less than forty-eight (48) hours before the time appointed appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
+A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in t (i)